Azure/communication-ui-library-ios/AzureCommunicationUICalling/AzureCommunicationUICallingDemoApp/README.md

     ![EnvConfig](/docs/images/EnvConfig.png)

     Note: The `EnvConfig.xcconfig` file is created strictly for developers convenience.
-Those configurations can be input once the `AzureCommunicationUIDemoApp` is running.
+Those configurations can be input once the `AzureCommunicationUICallingDemoApp` is running.

 ### Run Sample

-1. Open `AzureCommunicationUI.xcworkspace` file generated in the above step.
+1. Open `AzureCommunicationUICalling.xcworkspace` file generated in the above step.
-2. Select `AzureCommunicationUIDemoApp` scheme and target at any iOS simulator.
+2. Select `AzureCommunicationUICallingDemoApp` scheme and target at any iOS simulator.
 3. Hit `Run` or `⌘+R` to start running.

     ![SelectSimulator](/docs/images/SelectSimulator.png)